rdkcentral/Thunder/README.md

 Before the first run make sure you creat a volatile and a peritent directory here mkdir w:\Temp and mkdir w:\Persistent.

-If yuo want to use the Thunder UI page, copy the ThunderUI\build\* to W:\<build type>\Controller\UI
+If you want to use the Thunder UI page, copy the ThunderUI\build\* to W:\<build type>\Controller\UI

+Depending on the filesystem used by the windows OS, symbolic links are supported or not.
+There is 1 Symbolic link in the Thuder repository (Thunder/Source/tools -> "../Tools").
+If this symbolic link does not exist, you will experience build errors (error 2, GenrateProxyStub.py not found). or create a copy of the Tools directory in Source/tools (xcopy /d ..\Tools tools) or create the symlink manually (mklink /D tools "..\Tools")